benbrumpton/how-to-ukbb/README.md

 ## Lab overview
 `/mnt/yourusername/home` - space for your private files
 `/mnt/work/` - formated files used for analysis
-`/mnt/scratch/` - space for temporary working files
+`/mnt/scratch/` - space for your temporary working files
 `/mnt/cargo/` - a directory to mount from your local drive for transfering results in and out
 `/mnt/archive/` - space for original files from UKBB